immutable/ts-immutable-sdk/packages/checkout/README.md

 ### Checkout SDK Quick Start Guide

-All commands below need to be run in the context of the `checkout-sdk` package unless specified otherwise.
+All commands below need to be run in the context of the `checkout-sdk` package in the `./sdk` folder unless specified otherwise.
 Read more about context [here](../../../README.md#context).

 Running in `dev` mode using the `immutable-devnet` network: